-{\bf{Time factor:}} Some developers told us that their applications have still not been migrated because they simply have not had time to finish the migration.
+Some developers told us that their applications have still not been migrated because they simply have not had time to finish the migration.
 This aligns with the finding from the survey by Khadka et al. on legacy system modernization~\cite{Khadka2014LegacyModernization}.
 They reveal that, according to the practitioners they interviewed, \quotes{finishing any legacy system modernization on time is the biggest challenge}.
-Others told us they are not in a hurry to complete the migration, or \item they have not had time for finishing the migration. \end{inparaenum} For example, one developer told us: \quotes{I am not in a hurry to get to `100\% Kotlin', at least not until the future of `Kotlin Native' (for a possible iOS port) is clear}.
-(As we have discussed in Section \ref{sec:reason:multiplatform}, mobile developers can currently reuse their business logic written on Java in the development on iOS and Android apps.)
+Others told us they are not in a hurry to complete the migration.
+Finally, some developers are waiting for the release of particular features from the Kotlin/Android platform.
+For example, one developer told us: \quotes{I am not in a hurry to get to `100\% Kotlin', at least not until the future of `Kotlin Native' (for a possible iOS port) is clear}.

 We list three takeaways reported by developers about their experience \emph{after} migrating to Kotlin.
 They are related to codes labelled as `RT:~i' in Table~\ref{tab:concepts}.